socrates-hlapolosa/object-detection-start-here/README.md

 This project demonstrates real time system and data ingestion from object detection (in both video and photo) and sensor data.
 ```
-just incase, the two directories below are links from;
+just incase, the three directories below are links from;
 > https://github.com/rh-aiservices-bu/object-detection-rest
 > https://github.com/rh-aiservices-bu/object-detection-app
 > https://github.com/rh-aiservices-bu/object-detection-kafka-consumer.git